 1. Where insurance or reinsurance undertakings transfer underwriting risks using reinsurance contracts or special purpose vehicles that meet the requirements set out in SCRRM1, SCRRM3 and SCRRM5, and where these arrangement provide for protection in several of the scenario-based calculations set out in Title I, Chapter V, Sections 2, 3 and 4, the risk-mitigating effects of these contractual arrangements shall be allocated to the scenario-based calculations in a manner that, without double-counting, captures the economic effect of the protections provided.
+In particular, the economic effect of the protections provided shall be captured in determining the loss in basic own funds in the scenario-based calculations.

 2. Where insurance or reinsurance undertakings transfer underwriting risks using finite reinsurance, as defined in Article 210(3) of Directive 2009/138/EC, that meet the requirements set out in SCRRM1, SCRRM3 and SCRRM5, these contracts shall be recognised in the scenario based calculations set out in Title I, Chapter V, Sections 2, 3 and 4 only to the extent underwriting risk is transferred to the counterparty of the contract.
 Notwithstanding the previous sentence, finite reinsurance, or similar arrangements, where the lack of effective risk transfer is comparable to that of finite reinsurance, shall not be taken into account for the purpose of determining the volume measures for premium and reserve risk in accordance with in Article NLUR3 and Article HUR4, or for the purpose of calculating undertaking-specific parameters in accordance with Section 13 of this Chapter.